The Must Have Guide

 This is meant for you to manage your time better.
 So do that, play to your strengths, don’t skip out on solving the easy ones just because you got caught up with a tough question.
 Know your strengths – if you can solve short RC passages quickly, do that first.

 Get to 160+

-Bring your score up and then work on the hard stuff.
+Here are a few useful GRE Verbal Reasoning strategies to help bring your score up and then work on the hard stuff.
 You need to score at least 150 plus+ to get to your 160.
 Use the scratch paper, don’t do everything mentally.
 Now getting to 160+, the key is in proceeding with elimination.

 You need to know the nuances, you need to know the quirks, you need to know what’s tricky about the answer choices, you need to know the traps, you need to know the patterns in which they appear, what kinds of answers do you need to identify with this type of question.

 For GRE text completion, you want to work out the logic, not miss any words and remember that everything you’re looking for is in the question.
 You don’t need to go outside so don’t make assumptions, don’t jump to conclusions don’t let word-association guide you.

 For GRE Sentence Equivalence, you want to pick choices that bring out a similar meaning in the question.
 Similar meaning, it doesn’t say the same meaning.
 So you don’t want to think that you always need synonyms.
 Yes sometimes the answers will be synonyms but that is by no means 100% true.

 You just need to bring out a similar meaning.
 In fact, those two words may not even be related to each other but still manage to bring out the same meaning in a question so think carefully.

 Are you finding two choices that do this for the sentence?
 Also disguised as traps are going to be these pairs of choices that folks who like to go for synonyms are easily gonna fall for.